Pruning Salvias: How to Prune for Abundant Flowers

 Are you ready to add some stunning salvias to your garden?

-Here is my carefully curated list of the top 10 salvias that will elevate the beauty of your outdoor space.
+Here is my carefully curated list of the top 10 salvias.

-Whether you're seeking bold and vibrant colors, compact growth habits, or exquisite fragrances, this list has something for everyone.
+Whether you're seeking bold and vibrant colors, compact growth habits, or beautiful fragrances, this list has something for everyone.

 This list includes links to where I recommend buying each salvia.